khludenevav/codeowner-viewer/README.md

 ## Getting Started

-Desktop application for viewing codeowners for changed files for particular git branch.
+Desktop application for

+- exploring codeowners of changed files of particular git branch
+- determining owners of particular file
+- exploring owners for all repository in tree format

 ## Installation